Security-Onion-Solutions/securityonion-docs/mom.rst

 - Find the ``soc > config > server > Subordinate Grids`` setting.
 - Click the ``+`` icon to add a new subgrid.
 - Give the new subgrid a unique ID that accurately describes this subgrid from the MoM's perspective.
-- Enter in the subgrid's Manager URL (``base_url``).
+- Enter in the subgrid's Manager URL (reference the subgrid's ``base_url`` value in this fully formed URL).
+Ex: ``https://mysubgrid``.
 Note that this URL must be accessible from the MoM grid node.
 - Paste or enter the subgrid's API Client credentials.
+This refers to the Client API ID and generated secret.
 - Paste the subgrid's API Client Certificate Authority (CA) contents into the ``Subgrid CA Certificate`` field.
 - If this subgrid is ready, enable it.